Innocentsax/JAVA_BEGINNERS_ROADMAP_RESOURCES/Week_3/README.md

     + Collection: The root interface that defines the basic operations for working with collections of objects.
     + List: An ordered collection that allows duplicate elements and provides positional access to elements.
-    + Set: A collection that does not allow duplicate elements.
+    + Set: A collection that does not allow duplicate elements
     + Map: A mapping between keys and values, where each key is associated with a unique value.

 <hr>